CYRiXplaysHalo/CarnageReporter/README.md

 ### How do I install it?

 While the code is open source, in order to submit stats to halo1hub.com you must use the compiled release version.
+You can find the latest version here: https://github.com/CYRiXplaysHalo/CarnageReporter/releases/tag/v0.1-beta

 ### How do I configure it to work on my machine?